lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/Readme.md

 # Conclusion

-Congratulations! you have completed the Car Detection Tutorial.
+Congratulations!
+You have completed the Car Detection Tutorial.
 After going through this entire tutorial and all of its steps, you have now seen:

 * An overview of the Inference Engine